DistriNet/DLTC/README.md

 ## Dataset

-The dataset can be download from TODO.
-Explain dataset.
+The dataset can be downloaded by running:
-Alternatively:

 ```
 get_data.sh
 ```

+Alternatively, download from [here](https://filesender.belnet.be/?s=download&token=4f5b2172-f6e3-4d3d-bd8a-1ffda8ee4d16) and paste the files in folder ```/exp/data```.

 ## Setup hyperparameter optimization pipeline